Jorge-Monge/income_spain_2020/README.md

 ### Objectives

-- Display the polygons, styled by a variable
-- Display polygon information upon click events
+- Display the different layers related with income information in Spain, 2020.
-- Allow the user to select a different variable to map
+- Allow the user to examine all different layers without exiting the application.
-- When the user selects a different map, maintain the view extent
+- When users switch to a different layer, the view extent shall be maintained.

-### Steps
+- When users switch to a different layer, don't re-render the basemap layer.

-- #### Setup
+- #### Setup from scratch

   - Use create-react-app to initialize a React app with NPM in the current folder
     > > npx create-react-app .